Therapist- Level II

 - Ability to work independently.

-- Ability to pass a thorough background check and drug screen
+- Must pass a thorough background check and drug screen

 - Annual physical and TB clearance required